National Advisory Council

 Jamie Bloomfield, Administrative Assistant

-Ms. Bloomfield joined Cottey in the fall of 2017 to serve as an administrative assistant to those working on Serenbetz Institute initiatives and projects.
+Jamie joined Cottey in the fall of 2017 to serve as an administrative assistant to those working on Serenbetz Institute initiatives and projects.
 Jamie received her Associate of Science degree from Fort Scott Community College.
-She has worked for a number of years in customer service, office management, and administrative assistant roles.
 She is dedicated to the work of helping others, including helping Cottey students as they work toward their leadership development goals.
 While working at Cottey, she plans to pursue her bachelor’s degree in Criminology.

 Carol Clyde Gallagher, Assistant Professor of Organizational Leadership